-A fun program designed to enhance your child's math experience called
+Math Superstars, a fun program designed to enhance your child's math

-Math Superstars is back at Sommer Elementary for the 5th year.
+experience, is back at Patsy Sommer Elementary for the 7th year.
+The program

 problems at home.

-Beginning on Monday, October 7, for grades 1-5, a worksheet will be posted on
+Beginning on Friday, September 26, for grades 1-5, a worksheet will be posted

 January).
 If your child chooses to participate, please print the worksheet at